-302.6 Testing for alternative ignition barrier assembly for use in crawl spaces—general.
+302.5 Testing for alternative ignition barrier assembly for use in crawl spaces.

-When the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e., without a code-prescribed ignition barrier), the assembly shall be qualified by testing as specified in either Section 302.6.1 (Test Method C) or 302.6.2 (Test Method D) of this standard or as permitted in the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
+Where the spray-applied foam plastic insulation is intended to be installed as a component of an alternative ignition barrier assembly (i.e., without a code-prescribed ignition barrier), the assembly shall be qualified by testing as specified in either Section 302.6.1 (Test Method C) or 302.6.2 (Test Method D) of this standard or in the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
 The requirements of this section apply to both an exposed spray-applied foam plastic insulation or to a spray-applied foam plastic insulation system using a covering.

-302.6.1 Test Method C. When Test Method C is used, testing shall be performed as set forth in Section 302.5.1.
+302.5.1 Test Method C. Where Test Method C is used, testing shall be conducted as set forth in Section 302.5.1.

-302.6.1.1 Crawl space installation limitation.
-When testing is in accordance with Section 302.6.1, Conditions 1 through 7 regarding installation under the International Building Code or the International Residential Code shall apply.
+302.5.1.1 Crawl space installation limitation.
+Where testing is in accordance with Section 302.6.1, Conditions 1 through 7 regarding installation under the International Building Code or the International Residential Code shall apply.

 1. Entry to the crawl space shall only be to service utilities, and no storage is permitted.